If you wanted to be as rich as Mr. Monopoly, how much would it take? How high would your annual income be? Your net worth?

 What It Would Take To Own the Entire Monopoly Board in Real Life

 Applying The Monopoly Model to Real Life

-The reason most people never achieve that type of financial success is because they never try (seriously, how many people do you know in your own life that make a point to acquire rental houses, apartments or hotels?) or those that do often use too much leverage so one bad economic cycle wipes them out, often in a catastrophic bankruptcy.
+It’s interesting from a psychological perspective that almost no one tries to amass that kind of money (seriously, how many people do you know in your own life that make a point to acquire rental houses, apartments or hotels?).
+Just as bad, those who do often give in to the temptation to employ too much leverage so one bad economic cycle wipes them out, often in a catastrophic bankruptcy.